 No matter the delivery type, in most cases you will find your course content on Moodle.

-Follett, the new bookstore service provider on campus, will help with all your course material needs for the fall 2020 term.
+Follett, the new bookstore service provider on campus, will help with all your course material needs.
 Students will be able to purchase digital course materials through the provider’s website.
 Follett will also ship textbooks and coursepacks to students’ homes, whether they’re living in Montreal or elsewhere.

 You will benefit from a diverse selection of digital learning technologies that provide access to the course materials you need, when you need them.
 Follett will also offer affordable open educational resources content and courseware through Lumen Learning.